-- 7.3.15 A number of respondents drew attention to the current arrangements for infrastructure improvements of major transport routes across Wales (including the M4, A48 and A55), to cross-border roads and to responsibility for the Severn Crossings. - 7.3.16 We are aware that discussions continue between the UK Government and the Welsh Government in relation to the concession arrangements for the Severn Crossings post-2018.
-This decision should remain for resolution by the two Governments. - 7.3.17 In relation to the Trans-European Transport Network (which incorporates the M4 and A55 corridors), co-ordination between the Welsh Government and the UK Government's Department for Transport appears to be working well, as highlighted in the additional evidence provided by the Welsh Government.
-We see no reason to change devolved responsibility in this area. - 7.3.18 There is a perception that improving north-south and east-west routes that cross the border tends to be a more important issue for Wales than England.
+- 7.3.11 A number of respondents drew attention to the current arrangements for infrastructure improvements of major transport routes across Wales (including the M4, A48 and A55), to cross-border roads and to responsibility for the Severn Crossings. - 7.3.12 We are aware that discussions continue between the UK Government and the Welsh Government in relation to the concession arrangements for the Severn Crossings post-2018.
+This decision should remain for resolution by the two Governments. - 7.3.13 In relation to the Trans-European Transport Network (which incorporates the M4 and A55 corridors), coordination between the Welsh Government and the UK Government's Department for Transport appears to be working well, as highlighted in the additional evidence provided by the Welsh Government.
+We see no reason to change devolved responsibility in this area. - 7.3.14 There is a perception that improving north-south and east-west routes that cross the border tends to be a more important issue for Wales than England.
 In particular, we heard concerns about roads that weave in and out of Wales going north-south.
-UK-from Department for Transport officials told us that, due to relatively low traffic volumes, any proposed-improvements to routes such as the A483 or A458 tend would not to achieve the required cost benefits that more heavily--used other-route improvement schemes inacross England would provide.
-However, Tthe UK Government's Department for Transport indicated that it was considering new strategies for routes on the strategic road network, and that these which would set out future maintenance, operational and enhancement needs.
-We welcome this approach, and but believe that the UK Government's Department for Transport must consider the strategic economic value of cross-border routes to Wales and not just to England.
-It would be for the Welsh Government to consider whether it wished to provide funding above that available from the UK Government's Department for Transport as part of a strategic improvement plan for cross-Wales or Wales Englandborder road transport schemes.
+UK Department for Transport officials told us that, due to relatively low traffic volumes, improvements to routes such as the A483 or A458 tend not to achieve the required cost benefits that more heavily-used route improvement schemes in England would provide.
+However, the Department indicated that it was considering new strategies for routes on the strategic road network, and that these would set out future maintenance, operational and enhancement needs.
+We welcome this approach, and believe that the Department for Transport must consider the strategic economic value of cross-border routes to Wales and not just to England.
+It would be for the Welsh Government to consider whether it wished to provide funding above that available from the UK Government's Department for Transport as part of a strategic improvement plan for cross-border road schemes.